apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 1. **dt.operator.DimensionsComputation.attr.MEMORY_MB:**
 This attribute determines the  memory that should be assigned to the DimensionsComputations operator.
 If this attribute is not provided, the default value of  1 GB is used.
 1. **dt.operator.Store.attr.MEMORY_MB:**
-This attribute determines the memory that should be assigned the to DimensionsStore operator.
+This attribute determines the memory that should be assigned to DimensionsStore operator.
 If this attribute is not provided, the default value of 1 GB is used.
 1. **dt.port.*.attr.QUEUE_CAPACITY**
 This attribute determines the number of tuples the buffer server can cache without blocking the input stream to the port.
 For peak activity, we  recommend increasing QUEUE_CAPACITY to a higher value such as 32000.
 If this attribute is not provided, the default value of 1024 is used.